-Betsy Frederick-Rothwell is a doctoral candidate in the School of Architecture at the University of Texas at Austin.
-Her research approaches the study of buildings and spaces with disciplinary tools from the history of technology and the history of medicine, looking at the intersections of building environmental systems and physiological theories in the nineteenth and twentieth centuries.
-Her dissertation, tentatively titled Internal Economies: Airs, Bodies, and Building Technologies, 1830-1930, investigates the conditioning of architectural space as a deliberately technocratic project.
-It places in historical, social, and political context newly proposed systems of building “sustainability,” namely those that associate concepts of well-being, health, and comfort with design and technology, bringing into focus not just the conditions of buildings but also the conditions and contingencies of work.
+Betsy Frederick-Rothwell is a lecturer in the School of Architecture at the University of Texas at Austin and a research fellow of the Consortium for the History of Science, Technology, and Medicine.
+Her research approaches the study of buildings and spaces with disciplinary tools from the history of technology and the history of medicine, examining the intersections of building environmental systems and physiological theories in the nineteenth and twentieth centuries.
+Her dissertation, Internal Economies: Airs, Bodies, and Building Technologies, 1830-1930, investigated the conditioning of architectural space as a deliberately technocratic project.
+It placed in historical, social, and political context newly proposed systems of building “sustainability,” namely those that associate concepts of well-being, health, and comfort with design and technology, bringing into focus not just the conditions of buildings but also the conditions and contingencies of work.